 The sheer amount being thrown out is mind boggling, both on and off campuses, and would inundate our city's charity shop sector.
 Many students have no way of getting their unwanted possessions to them anyway.
 Added to this is the fact that most of this stuff is ideal for the following year’s students and we think that these items should be available in year round on campus free shops.
 There were many smiling faces when these items were redistributed at our Pop-up Free Shops over the past three summers.
-There was also shock that these items, some even new, were headed to landfill until they were covertly intercepted by The GREEN Team Canterbury.
+There was also shock that these items, some even new and unused (still sealed in their packaging!), were headed to landfill until they were covertly intercepted by The GREEN Team Canterbury.

 So much more could be achieved with an official well publicised scheme that doesn’t require going through contaminated rubbish to recycle unwanted stuff.
 There are already numerous schemes operating both nationally and globally.
 This is not rocket science.
 This can be done.